RobertArtigas/DEVUNA__IDE__/README.md

 _This is my personal directory with changes to the original applications for the versions I use in my Clarion development, **these are NOT the original sources.**_

 If you need the original sources to start with, download the current directory structure, get it to compile.
-Then get the original sources from the [DEVUNA](https://github.com/Devuna) directories, put it in the correct place for your specific compile directory structure, and then do your compiles
+Then get the original sources from the [DEVUNA](https://github.com/Devuna) directories, put it in the correct place for your specific compile directory structure, and then do your compiles.
+Good luck with your learning experiences.

 ## Compile directory path